 8. Celiac Disease

-Celiac disease is an autoimmune disease which occurs when gluten damages the small intestine and over 83% of Americans are misdiagnosed due to the salient nature of the disease.
+Celiac disease is an autoimmune disease that occurs when gluten damages the small intestine and over 83% of Americans are misdiagnosed due to the salient nature of the disease.

 Even though this is a gastrointestinal problem, celiac disease has side effects that affect the teeth.